gbprod/substitute.nvim/README.md

   count = 1,       -- number of substitutions
   register = "a",  -- register used for substitution motion = "iw",   -- only available for `operator`, this will automatically use
-                   -- this operator for substitution instead of asking for. modifiers = nil, -- this allows to modify substitued text, will override the default -- configuration (see below)
+                   -- this motion for substitution instead of waiting for. modifiers = nil, -- this allows to modify substitued text, will override the default -- configuration (see below)
 })